Docs Menu

 In the response, enabled is true if your project is successfully enabled for Encryption at Rest using CMK.
 You can set up private networking to ensure that all traffic between Atlas and Key Vault takes place over Azure's private network interfaces.
 To learn more, see Enable and Set up Private Endpoint Connections for a Project.

-You can enable and set up private endpoint only by using the Atlas Administration API.
+You can enable and set up private endpoints by using the Atlas UI and Atlas Administration API.
 To enable private networking and set up a private endpoint in your AKV, you must do the following:

 1